flatcar/scripts/PREFIX.md

 ## Quick-start guide

 For working with a prefix, you will need to agree on:
 1. A name for the prefix.
-Should be a single word and is used for generating protage wrappers.
+Should be a single word and is used for generating portage wrappers.
 2. A prefix directory where applications and libraries will live on the target system.
    For use with systemd-sysext this should be a path below `/usr` or `/opt`.